Lilium adds $35M from Baillie Gifford at a $1B+ valuation for its electric aircraft taxi service – TechCrunch

 “The two are not mutually exclusive,” he said.

 The company now employs 450 employees and has seen no layoffs at a time when millions have lost jobs globally, he added.
-With many on the design side working at home, Lilium also has large spaces, he said, well equipped for socially-distanced manufacturing to handle the next phase of the company’s development.
+With many on the design side working at home, Lilium also has large spaces, he said, well equipped for socially distanced manufacturing to handle the next phase of the company’s development.

-In the meantime, there remain a number of would-be competitors who are also chasing the same opportunity in flying vehicles, aimed at replacing cars in traffic-clogged cities as well as trains and other vehicles both in congested commuter corridors and routes that are uneconomical for other forms of transport.
+In the meantime, there remain a number of would-be competitors that are also chasing the same opportunity in flying vehicles, aimed at replacing cars in traffic-clogged cities as well as trains and other vehicles both in congested commuter corridors and routes that are uneconomical for other forms of transport.

 They include another German startup, Volocopter, which is also designing a new kind of flying taxi-style vehicle and service, and also closed a $94 million round in February; as well as Kitty Hawk, eHang, Joby and Uber, in addition to Blade and Skyryse, air taxi services of sorts that offer more conventional helicopters and other vessels in limited launches for those willing to spend the money.